TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 multicast, rate limiting, interVLAN routing and also to show the load of the CPU is added in the release.

-A video streaming application, like Plex or VLC, can be used to demonstrate Ethernet packet switching functionality between multiple PCs.
-The media server will run on one PC and the client(s) will run on other PC(s), all connected to the switch via GESI board.

-This demo uses [Plex media system](https://www.plex.tv/) for video streaming.
-Plex clients can access media content via web interface, so any PC connected to the switch can easily access it.

-> **Note:** Please check licensing information and terms of usage of Plex TV
-> media server and make sure it adheres to your organization's policy before
-> using and configuring it.

 A  Remote Client application for the Main R5F core 1 is also available as part of this demo.
 This application runs a local lwIP stack on a virtual network device which demonstrates the RTOS switch remote core integration.